ProductiveRage/Bridge.ReactRouting/README.md

 * It also requires a navigation-to-action matcher" whose role is to map the navigation actions to React elements - the premise being that when a navigation action is received, a different area of the application will be displayed (or a different page within the same area).
 This may be implemented in any way that you see fit but the ReactRouting library includes a NavigateActionMatcher class that is helpful for constructing mappings from actions to components and it includes a RoutingStoreActivatorContainer that will take a NavigateActionMatcher instance and ensure that the appropriate component is rendered within it, depending upon the last navigation action.
 * Finally, something is required to listen to navigation events - in this example that is the ReactRouting's Html5HistoryRouter, which means that navigation events are published and subscribed to/from the browser's HTML5 history (pushState) API but it could be any implementation of the IInteractWithBrowserRouting interface (for example, the unit tests use a "MockHistoryHandler" that allow navigation events to be raised and received without having to try to read/change the URL of the browser hosting the tests).

-*(Note: Routes are only matched against the URL path, there is no support for QueryString-based routing)*
+*(Note: Routes are only matched against the URL path, there is no support for QueryString-based routing - though you can still extract values from the QueryString to configure the navigation action that should be dispatched, see the "QueryString Data" section further down)*

 Below is an example of a "Navigator" class that defines three routes and exposes public methods so that URLs may be generated that correspond to those routes -